Small for Gestational Age

 Definitions

-• Severe fetal SGA – an EFW or AC <3rd centile.
+• Severe SGA – an EFW, AC or birth weight <3rd centile.

-• Low birth weight refers – an infant with a birth weight <2500g.
+• Low birth weight – a birth weight <2500g, irrespective of gestation.

 Aetiology and Pathophysiology

-Growth is usually normal initially but slows in utero.
-This is a common cause of FGR.
-Maternal factors that can result in placental insufficiency include low pre-pregnancy weight, substance abuse, autoimmune disease, renal disease, diabetes and chronic hypertension.
+Growth is often normal initially but slows in utero as a result of placental insufficiency.
+This is the commonest cause of FGR.
+Contributing maternal factors include low pre-pregnancy weight, smoking and substance misuse, autoimmune disease (e.g. antiphospholipid syndrome), renal disease, pre-existing diabetes with vascular disease, and chronic or pregnancy-related hypertension.

-Growth is affected by fetal factors such as a chromosomal or structural anomaly, an error in metabolism or fetal infection.
+Growth is restricted by fetal factors such as chromosomal or structural anomalies, inborn errors of metabolism, or congenital infection.

 Risk Factors